-Deadline: 15 January 2014
+Deadline: 15 January 2015

-Notable anniversaries in 2014:
+Notable anniversaries in 2015:

-INDIVIDUAL PRESENTATIONS: Papers should not have been previously presented at national conferences nor previously published.
+INDIVIDUAL PRESENTATIONS: Papers should not have been previously presented at national or international conferences nor previously published.
 Only one proposal per submitter will be considered.
 Papers should be planned for presentation in twenty minutes followed by ten minutes for questions.
 In some cases the program committee may recommend that a proposal be presented as a poster.
 Submitters may indicate a preference to present their work in a poster session.